 You can switch ‘on’ or ‘off’ your cookie usage in the online consent dashboard available via the ‘Cookie Settings’ link on all our websites and portals.
 To opt out of the sharing or sale of your personal information in our mobile applications, please use the ‘Privacy Settings’ tab available in your profile.

 If you are a California resident, effective January 1, 2023, you have a right to limit our use of sensitive personal information for any purposes other than to provide the services or goods you request or as otherwise permitted by law.
 To opt-out from such additional purposes, contact us via this form or by calling us at our toll-free number, +1 855 719 2087 (toll free number, available 9AM-7PM EST)

 You have rights that you can exercise in relation to your personal information.
 In particular:

-The Paysafe Group comprises the Paysafe Group Holdings Limited together with its subsidiaries.
-Below you will find a list of the companies in the Paysafe Group which process personal data in the context of the global privacy notice of the Paysafe Group.
+The Paysafe Group comprises Paysafe Group Holdings Limited, together with its subsidiaries.
+Below is a list of Paysafe Group entities that process personal information within the scope of Paysafe Group’s Global Privacy Notice: